 *Call number for the book ‘Race’ & ethnicity in Canada: a critical introduction

 Call numbers should be read line by line, as described below (from the University of Notre Dame's Hesburgh Libraries):

-If a library item that you want is checked out, you can place a hold.
-The item will be held at the main circulation desk for you to pick up after it has been returned.
+If a library item that you want is checked out, you can request to borrow it when it is due back to the library.
+The item will be held at the circulation desk for you to pick up after it has been returned.

-When your hold arrives to the LLC, a staff member will contact you by phone or email.
-You have 3 business days to pick up your hold, otherwise, it will be cancelled.
+When the item is returned to the library, a staff member will contact you by phone or email.
+You have 3 business days to pick up your hold, after which it will be canceled.
 You can also cancel your hold anytime by logging in to your library account.

 The BVC student ID card is also a library card that allows card-holders to borrow materials and use the facilities and services provided by the LLC.